Tutorial: Setting Up an OIDC Provider for Authentication

 kubeconfig: The path to the kubeconfig file to use for CLI requests. -

 user: The usernames to bind to the ClusterRole.
-This option can be repeated to add multiple users.You can use an username prefix such as
+Here, we will add theoidc:prefix so that we can use it later when configuring kubectl.
+This option can be repeated to add multiple users.A prefix can be modified through the cluster or through the kubeconfig file.

-Enabling OIDC Authentication for kubectl
+Enabling OIDC Authentication With kubectl

 $ kubectl config set-credentials oidc \